-Just a handful of professional skills are reported by Dental Insurance Billers who took the survey.
+Dental Insurance Billers report using a diverse set of skills on the job.
 Most notably, skills in bill collections, Insurance, Billing, and Accounts Receivable are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Collections, Accounts Receivable, and Billing.
-Most people experienced in Billing also know bill collections.
+At the other end of the pay range are skills like Collections, Accounts Receivable, and Billing.
+Most people who know Billing also know bill collections.

 Pay by Experience Level for Dental Insurance Biller

 Pay by Experience for a Dental Insurance Biller has a positive trend.
 An entry-level Dental Insurance Biller with less than 5 years of experience can expect to earn an average total compensation of $31,000 based on 99 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Dental Insurance Biller with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $35,000 based on 71 salaries.
 An experienced Dental Insurance Biller which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $38,000 based on 80 salaries.
 A Dental Insurance Biller with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $41,000 based on 40 salaries.